AndreeaBusca-work/Banking-System-C/README.md

 # Banking-System-C
 A person can have one or more accounts at a bank.
 Each person is identified by their name and surname.
-Every account has an INAN, an owner, currency and amount.
+Every account has an IBAN, an owner, currency and amount.
 A person with an account can:
       -edit the account,
       -delete the account,